 - Other factors suggest that a new accommodation is needed and it is time to re-initiate the Interactive Process.

 IV.
 If a Department Decides that the Proposed Accommodation(s) is Unreasonable

 A Department should consider the factors listed in Section III. when deciding on whether a suggested accommodation is unreasonable or presents an undue hardship.
 Before sharing any final decision with the employee, the Department should consult with the Disability Case Management Counselor, Employee Relations, and the Departmental Human Resources Manager.

 If it is decided that a proposed accommodation is unreasonable or presents an undue hardship, the Department should re-initiate the Interactive Process with the employee to try and arrive at a mutually agreeable alternative to the originally proposed accommodation.

 If an employee is unable to perform the essential functions of their job even when provided reasonable accommodations (to the extent they exist), a Medical Separation may be the appropriate next step.
 Please see Personnel Policies for Staff Members (PPSM), the Berkeley PPSM Implementing Procedures, and appropriate collective bargaining agreements for information on this process.

 V. If an Employee Declines an Offer of Accommodation

-- If on account of disability an employee continues not to perform the essential functions of the job, either because s/he refuses to utilize offered accommodations or because even reasonable accommodations do not enable him/her to perform the essential functions of the job, the employee may be eligible for medical separation.
+- If on account of disability, an employee continues not to perform the essential functions of the job, either because they refuse to utilize offered accommodations or because even reasonable accommodations do not enable them to perform the essential functions of the job, the employee may be eligible for medical separation.
 If the employee is not eligible for (or chooses not to select) medical separation, the employee may be involuntarily terminated for non-performance.
 [See Berkeley Campus Policy/Procedure for Medical Separation.]